blueneogeo/xtend-async/README.md

 Streams and promises actually do not process and pass just values, they process Entry<T>'s.
 An entry can be:

-- a Value<T>, listen to by using .forEach [ ]
+- a Value<T>, listen to by using .onEach [ ]
-- a Finish<T>, listen to by using .finish [ ]
+- a Finish<T>, listen to by using .onFinish [ ]
-- or an Error<T>, listen to by using .error [ ]
+- or an Error<T>, listen to by using .onError [ ]

-Values and errors you've seen, finish is new.
+Values and errors you've seen, onFinish is new.
 You use a finish to indicate the end of the values that have been passed so far (much like RXJava's complete).
 This is necessary if you want to pass batches of data through a stream.
 Consider finish the separator between these batches.

 ## Counting